MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/AppInfo.md

 **Gnome::Gio::AppInfo** and **Gnome::Gio::AppLaunchContext** are used for describing and launching applications installed on the system.

-As of GLib 2.20, URIs will always be converted to POSIX paths (using `g-file-get-path()`) when using `launch()` even if the application requested a URI and not a POSIX path.
+As of GLib 2.20, URIs will always be converted to POSIX paths (using `Gnome::Gio::File.get-path()`) when using `launch()` even if the application requested a URI and not a POSIX path.
 For example, for a desktop-file based application with the `Exec` key `totem %U` and a single URI, `sftp://foo/file.avi`, then `/home/user/.gvfs/sftp` on `foo/file.avi` will be passed.
 This will only work if a set of suitable GIO extensions (such as gvfs 2.26 compiled with FUSE support), is available and operational; if this is not the case, the URI will be passed unmodified to the application.
 Some URIs, such as `mailto:`, of course cannot be mapped to a POSIX path (in gvfs there's no FUSE mount for it); such URIs will be passed unmodified to the application.

 See Also
 --------